If you’re playing competitive games, a 144Hz gaming monitor is definitely worth it.

-Not only does it provide you with a more enjoyable and responsive gaming experience but you also get an advantage over your opponents who have regular 60Hz displays.
+Not only does it provide you with a more enjoyable and responsive gaming experience, but you also get a small advantage over your opponents who have regular 60Hz displays.

 Wondering whether a 144Hz monitor is worth it?